Zack-ai-data/etl-data-pipeline/README.md

 ---

-## ⚠️ Notes & Clarifications on Metrics
+## ⚙️ Clarifications on Metrics

-Although the assessment requirements mention four metrics (profit, sales qty contribution, sales amt contribution, profit contribution), the reference file sql_test-expected also includes sales cost contribution by category.
+Although the assessment requirements listed four metrics (profit, sales qty contribution by category, sales amt contribution by category, profit contribution by category), the provided reference output (`sql_test-expected` in *excel_sample_data_de.xlsx*) also included **Sales Cost Contribution by Category**.
-Both SQL and Python implementations include this metric for completeness.
+Therefore, both SQL and Python implementations include this additional metric for completeness and alignment with the expected output.

 > The original assessment brief listed four required metrics:
 > 1. Profit